Course Information

 Email: kevinshoemaker@unr.edu

-Office hours: Mondays at 1pm in FA 220e
+Office hours: Mondays after class at 1pm in FA 220E (or by appointment)

 Course Meeting Times